Former Levies to Fund

 The rate of charge of the Fund is 0.7% of reckonable earnings of relevant employees.
 This is subject to ceilings applicable, from time to time on employers PRSI.
 Employers who are exempt under social welfare legislation from paying PRSI, are not liable to pay the levy in respect of that employee’s earnings.

 When the fund was established, sums were transferred from the Social Insurance Fund into the fund.
-Funds in the former levy grant scheme under the Industrial Training Act are also transferred.
+Funds in the former levy grant scheme under the Industrial Training Act were also transferred.

 Payments may be made from the Fund for schemes which designed to raise of skills of those in employment or to provide training to those who wish to acquire skills for the purpose of taking up employment.
 The Minister for Education and Skill determines the schemes which receive funding and with the consent of the Minister for Finance, the amounts to be allocated.